yuqiii-wang/KnowledgeNotes/math/algebra/some_algebra.md

 \sum^n_{i=1} u_1 v_1 + u_2 v_2 + ... u_n v_n
 $$

-The definition (Euclidean vector space) holds true if and only if there exists a symmetric positive-definite matrix $M$ such that (set $n=2$ as an example for illustration).
+The definition (Euclidean vector space) holds if and only if there exists a symmetric positive-definite matrix $M$ such that (set $n=2$ as an example for illustration).

 $$
 \langle \bold{u}, \bold{v} \rangle :=